Declaration on the company management

 Shareholders and general shareholders' meeting

-The shareholders of HAMBORNER REIT AG exercise their rights at the general shareholders' meeting held at least once a year.
-The latter decides on all matters determined by the law with binding effect for all shareholders and the company.
-The Chairman of the Supervisory Board holds the Chairmanship at the Annual General Meeting.
-Each share confers one vote in the resolutions.
+The shareholders of HAMBORNER REIT AG exercise their rights at the Annual General Meeting and any Extraordinary General Meetings.
+The Annual General Meeting takes decisions on all statutory matters with a binding effect on all shareholders and the company.
+The Chairman of the Supervisory board usually chairs the Annual General Meeting.
+When votes are held, each share entitles the holder to one vote.

-In accordance with item 5.4.1 of the German Corporate Governance Code and section 298f (2) no. 6 HGB, the Supervisory Board has developed an expertise and diversity concept that forms the basis for its composition and the formulation of election recommendations to the Annual General Meeting.
+In accordance with recommendation C.1 of the German Corporate Governance Code and section 289f (2) no. 6 of the German Commercial Code, the Supervisory Board has developed an expertise and diversity concept that forms the basis for its composition and the formulation of election recommendations to the Annual General Meeting.
 The aim of the diversity concept for the Supervisory Board is to actively harness diversity as a factor in the company’s success and ensure that different perspectives, skills and backgrounds are reflected in the activities of the Supervisory Board.

 The concept states that, in addition to personal and professional suitability, the following aspects in particular must be taken into account in the composition of the Supervisory Board: